cockroachdb/cockroach-cloud-sdk-go/docs/DedicatedMachineTypeSpecification.md

 GetNumVirtualCpus returns the NumVirtualCpus field if non-nil, zero value otherwise.

-### GetNumVirtualCpusOk

-`func (o *DedicatedMachineTypeSpecification) GetNumVirtualCpusOk() (*int32, bool)`

-GetNumVirtualCpusOk returns a tuple with the NumVirtualCpus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetNumVirtualCpus

 `func (o *DedicatedMachineTypeSpecification) SetNumVirtualCpus(v int32)`

 SetNumVirtualCpus sets NumVirtualCpus field to given value.

-### HasNumVirtualCpus

-`func (o *DedicatedMachineTypeSpecification) HasNumVirtualCpus() bool`

-HasNumVirtualCpus returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)